whatwg/html/TEAM.md

 ## Handling pull requests

-The green button shall not be pushed.
 Each change needs to result in a single commit on the master branch, with no merge commits.
+The green squash and merge button is OK to use.

 For optimal merges, the following instructions may be helpful: